 Hi guys!
 This will be the last Match Series for this year, and I just wanted to say thanks for following along.
 Whether you’re a pre-med, MS1, or someone who will be applying this fall, I hope it was helpful and that you learned a few tips.
 Best of luck to everyone starting this summer, and thanks again to everyone who took the time to write about their experiences and tips.
-Be sure to check out the other specialties at the end of the post.

 Emily will be starting Dermatology residency this summer, with an intern year in medicine first.
 The last feature was with Dahlia, who just finished intern year and is starting her AOA Dermatology this summer.
 Keep reading to learn about applying to MD programs.